D-Star-AI/dsRAG/dsrag/dsparse/README.md

 - Text output: 600 tokens x $5.00/10^6 per token = $0.003000
 - Total: $0.00382875/page or **$3.83 per 1000 pages**

-This is actually cheaper than many commercially available PDF parsing services.
-Unstructured, for example, costs $10 per 1000 pages.
+This is actually cheaper than most commercially available PDF parsing services.
+Unstructured and Azure Document Intelligence, for example, both cost $10 per 1000 pages.

+What about `gemini-1.5-flash-002`?
+Running the same calculation as above with the Gemini 1.5 Flash pricing gives a cost of **$0.23 per 1000 pages**.
+This is far cheaper than any commercially available OCR/PDF parsing service.

 What about latency and throughput?
 Since each page is processed independently, this is a highly parallelizable problem.
 The main limiting factor then is the rate limits imposed by the VLM provider.
 The current rate limit for `gemini-1.5-pro-002` is 1000 requests per minute.
 Since dsParse uses one request per page, that means the limit is 1000 pages per minute.
 Processing a single page takes around 15-20 seconds, so that's the minimum latency for processing a document.

+### Semantic sectioning
 Semantic sectioning uses a much cheaper model, and it also uses far fewer output tokens, so it ends up being far cheaper than the file parsing step.

 Semantic sectioning cost calculation (`gpt-4o-mini`)